 The dough

 The bread is 70% hydration and should be manageable by most bakers.
 The lack of whole grain does make it a bit slack.
-If you are worried about it being difficult for you, you can change the hydration to 65%.
+If you are worried about it being difficult, you can change the hydration to 65%.

 Weight | Ingredient | Baker's Percentage |